-House Bill 5101 amends various sections of Florida Statutes concerning education, with a particular focus on the Education Estimating Conference and the Family Empowerment Scholarship Program.
-The bill mandates the Education Estimating Conference to forecast specific student calculations, including the number of full-time equivalent students eligible for funding and the number of scholarships funded by tax credit revenue.
-It also requires governmental agencies and nonprofit scholarship-funding organizations to provide necessary data to the Office of Economic and Demographic Research.
-Additionally, the bill revises the purpose of the Family Empowerment Scholarship Program to prioritize children from families with limited financial resources, introduces a definition for "fraud," and outlines responsibilities for the Department of Education and parents regarding scholarship applications and eligibility verification.
+House Bill 5101 amends various sections of Florida law concerning education, with a particular focus on the Education Estimating Conference and the Family Empowerment Scholarship Program.
+The bill requires the Education Estimating Conference to forecast the number of full-time equivalent students eligible for funding and the number of scholarships funded by tax credit revenue.
+It mandates that governmental agencies provide necessary data to the Office of Economic and Demographic Research and that nonprofit scholarship-funding organizations submit relevant information.
+Additionally, the bill revises the purpose of the Family Empowerment Scholarship Program to prioritize children from families with limited financial resources and introduces a definition for "fraud."
+It outlines responsibilities for the Department of Education and parents regarding scholarship applications and eligibility verification, while also establishing requirements for fund disbursement and fraud investigation.

 Statutes affected: